shravya0701/shravya0701/README.md

 - 🎓 Recent Master's graduate in Computer Science from Youngstown State University
-- 💻 Passionate about coding, problem-solving, and learning new technologies
+- 📌 Passionate about coding, problem-solving, and learning new technologies
-- 📌Currently exploring frontend and full-stack development
+- 👩‍💻 Currently exploring frontend and full-stack development
+- ⚒️ Working on mini project gonna launch soon......🔜